Canonical Bayesian Linear System Identification: Scalability with dimension

 \section{Scalability with dimension}

-Our final experiment investigates how computational performance scales with system dimension $d_x$.
-We generate test systems with \(n\) ranging from 2 to 10 using a specific procedure designed to yield balanced controllability and observability properties, crucial for fair comparison across dimensions (see \Cref{appendix_e}.
+Here we report on an additional experiment investigating how computational performance scales with system dimension $d_x$.
+We generate test systems with \({d_x}\) ranging from 2 to 10 using a specific procedure designed to yield balanced controllability and observability properties, crucial for fair comparison across dimensions (see \Cref{appendix_e}).

 We compare the computation time for inference using standard \(\Theta_s\) and canonical \(\Theta_c\) forms on these balanced systems for fixed trajectory lengths \(T=200\) and \(T=500\). \Cref{fig:high-dim-grid} presents the timing results (normalized per evaluation where appropriate). \Cref{fig:high-dim-grid}(a) and \Cref{fig:high-dim-grid}(b) show the time required for posterior and gradient evaluations, respectively.
-The cost for the standard form increases markedly faster with dimension \(n\) than for the canonical form.
+The cost for the standard form increases markedly faster with dimension \({d_x}\) than for the canonical form.
 While the gradient computation for the canonical form might have slightly higher overhead at the lowest dimension (\(d_x=2\)) due to its specific structure, its superior scaling becomes evident quickly.
-This advantage arises because standard state-space operations (like the Kalman filter) inherently involve dense matrix calculations scaling polynomially with \(n\) (e.g., \(\propto n^3\)), whereas the often sparse structure of canonical forms allows for more efficient implementations. \Cref{fig:high-dim-grid}(c) confirms this trend for the total inference time, demonstrating substantial computational savings with the canonical approach, especially for \(d_x>4\).
+This advantage arises because standard state-space operations (like the Kalman filter) inherently involve dense matrix calculations scaling polynomially with \({d_x}\) (e.g., \(\propto {d_x}^3\)), whereas the often sparse structure of canonical forms allows for more efficient implementations. \Cref{fig:high-dim-grid}(c) confirms this trend for the total inference time, demonstrating substantial computational savings with the canonical approach, especially for \(d_x>4\).

+Beyond computation time, MCMC sampling efficiency also benefits from the canonical form in higher dimensions. \Cref{fig:high-dim-grid}(d) shows diagnostics for a \(d_x=8\) system (T=500).
+The trace plot for a canonical parameter (\(\alpha_0\)) exhibits good mixing and exploration of a concentrated posterior, reflected in the unimodal histogram centered near the true value (albeit with a slight offset, potentially due to noise or minor model misspecification).
+In contrast, the trace plot for a corresponding standard parameter (\(A_{11}\)) shows poorer mixing, and its histogram is significantly more dispersed.
+This difference in sampling behavior is typical across parameters and underscores the advantage of the well-behaved canonical posterior landscape for efficient MCMC exploration in higher dimensions.